tush1103/C_Project/README.md

 # Rewriting Shell Commands In C

 ## Description
-A simple implementstion of some of the shell commands using C.
+A simple implementation of some of the shell commands using C.

 ## Features
 Set of implemented built-in functionalities: